More Patriots Players Came to Visit President Obama Than President Trump

 The president was not happy with the comparison, saying at the time, “We caught [the media] in a beauty, and I think they’re going to pay a big price.”
 Press Secretary Sean Spicer later said, "This was the largest audience to ever witness an inauguration — period — both in person and around the globe."

 The Patriots' trip to the White House on Wednesday came on the same day it was reported that former Patriots tight end Aaron Hernandez committed suicide in prison.
-The Patriots nor the White House did not immediately respond to requests for comment.